+ What is a day in the life of an Atlantis Fellow like?

 + Where does my money go?

-Please visit the Dates & Program Fee page for a breakdown of what is included in the program fee.
+Please visit this page for a breakdown of what is included in the program fee.

 + Do I need to be fluent in the host country language?
 Do doctors speak English in the hospital?

-You do not need to be fluent, but please be aware that there could be language barriers in the hospital if you do not know the local language.
-In some hospitals more doctors speak good English and in some hospitals, fewer will.
+The vast majority of our alumni are not fluent in the local language.
+There could be language barriers in the hospital if you do not know the local language, as in some hospitals more doctors speak better English than in others.
 For this reason, we encourage but do not require students to have at least a basic or elementary understanding of the host country language.
+If you do not have any understanding of the local language we encourage Fellows to study that language as much as possible before the start of their Fellowship.

 + In addition to shadowing, may I have researching and volunteering opportunities on the side?